zss171999645/LiftingByImage/README.md

 # LiftingByImage
-This is the offical Pytorch implementation of the paper: Lifting by Image - Leveraging Image Cues for Accurate 3D Human Pose Estimation
+This is the official Pytorch implementation of the paper: Lifting by Image - Leveraging Image Cues for Accurate 3D Human Pose Estimation
+Code will be available soon.